SheetJS/sheetjs/README.md

 - <http://git.io/WEK88Q> writing an array of arrays in nodejs
 - <http://sheetjs.com/demos/table.html> exporting an HTML table

+### Streaming Write

+`XLSX.stream.to_csv` is the streaming version of `XLSX.utils.sheet_to_csv`.
+It takes the same arguments but returns a readable stream.

+<https://github.com/sheetjs/sheetaki> pipes CSV write stream to nodejs response.
 ## Interface

 `XLSX` is the exposed variable in the browser and the exported node variable